annarider/odin-chess-ruby/README.md

 ## Game
 Purpose: Game flow controller
 - It tells collaborators to take actions
 - It tells collaborators to check things

-## StateManager
-Purpose: Tracks state of the game and board
 Instance Method:
-- tracks state of board
+- tracks state of board - whose turn is it?
+- checks check & checkmate
-- manages saving the game state
+- delegates to saving the game state
 - loads new games

 ## Board class